tallestgabs/MemoryMaze/README.md

 - Gabriel de Castro Dias - 211055432

 ## What is MemoryMaze?
-This is my game created for the discipline of Introduction of Embedded Systems at University of Brasília 2025.1
+This is my game created for the discipline of Introduction to Embedded Systems at University of Brasília 2025.1

 You can read the project requirements on "DE1-Games.pdf"